Memory Flip

 A side benefit was a sign in the back window my car that had a real official government look about it.
 Tailgaters would get close, get a glimpse of the sign and suddenly drop back a decent amount.
 I wasn’t driving a Dodge charger like the squads, but it was very subtle and effective.

-The sidewalk got done with a slight color and texture added in.
-Still striking and easily sanded in season.
+The sidewalk to the ship then was done with a slight color and texture added in.
+It is easy to shovel and sanded in season.
 We should have one from the porch to the driveway too.
 Why not put one in from there to the garden gate!
-“It ain’t happening” as the local colloquialism says.
+“It ain’t happening” as the local colloquialism says do those Census activities every ten years and it’s been twenty and I haven’t got a job offer again.
+Maybe they found out I was enjoying the job and that is not an attribute for government work.
+Politics is an exception of course.

-I would have a good time on “What’s my line?”
-Comforting, ministering and praying would be a good description.
+I would have a good time on the “What’s my line” show.
+Comforting, ministering and praying as well as writing about those things would be an accurate job description.
+The pay is heavenly and a good investment too.
 It’s pretty good.
 Norm Peterson / Jack Gator

 Read Henri J.M.
 Nouwen’s ‘The wounded healer’ for clarification.